 If the nursing home where you’ve brought your elderly parent or relative is participating under federal health coverage programs like Medicare and Medicaid, the said facility has to comply with the regulations written in the 1987 Nursing Home Reform Act.
 Failure to do so can result in a nursing home being forced to pay steep fines, have its elderly residents transferred to a better facility, and even replaced with new management.

 Some older adults are hesitant to move to a nursing home.
 One compelling reason why they feel that way is their fear that they might experience neglect once they become admitted there.
 It’s not entirely unfounded as according to the Nursing Home Abuse Center, 95% of older adults who are residents of nursing homes suffer neglect.
 If your elderly parent or relative is currently a part of that alarming statistic, you should read the above-listed things that you need to know legally about nursing home neglect and take action with the help of an attorney who specializes in cases like yours.
+Also, when choosing a facility or care service for your elders, be sure that you find enough information about the places you consider.
+Explore the options you have, instead of sticking to nursing homes or senior living facilities.
+If your elder parent or relative can communicate their needs to you, talk to them about the kind of care they would prefer.
+Some older adults may not be ready to move to an unfamiliar place and so, choose to stay in their homes.
+In such a case, you could always explore options such as in-home care from providers like Care For Family (https://careforfamily.com.au/).
+They should be able to provide comfortable and compassionate in-home care for elders.
 After all, you want your elderly parent or relative to spend the remaining days of their lives in peace.

 Irene Wall has been writing about law for more than a decade.
 She writes pieces on various law topics that she hopes could help the common reader with their concerns.
 She enjoys playing basketball with her sons during her free time